California State Route 111: History

 In November 2005, signs on Verbenia Avenue at the highway's northern terminus and along Interstate 10 were replaced to reflect the street's name change to "Haugen-Lehmann Way", honoring two Riverside County sheriff's deputies gunned down by a sniper on that street in 1997.

 In a similar move in December 2005, the stretch of SR 111 through La Quinta was named the "Deputy Bruce Lee Memorial Highway".
 Lee was a Riverside County deputy sheriff in the city for many years and was killed in 2003 during an altercation with a mentally disturbed suspect.
 The suspect was able to take Lee's baton during the altercation and used it to bludgeon the officer.

 In September 2019 Caltrans began a three-phase $19-21.5 million mitigation project to protect SR-111 from a moving mud pot called the Niland Geyser, southeast of the Salton Sea near the junction with Davis and Gillespie Roads.
 The plans included using steel walls to divert water into a gravel wash, digging drainage under the road to direct subsurface water to a wash west of the road, and building a five-mile temporary road 50 feet to the west to divert around the geyser, with the original road being rebuilt once the geyser had passed.
 Work continued into 2021.

 After being Imperial Avenue in Calexico, the road is known as the Imperial Pioneers Expressway and the Victor Veysey Expressway in Imperial County.
 Several parts of the route are at or under sea level, similar to SR 86 outside of Brawley.

 Major intersections

 Related route

 State Route 111 Business (SR 111 Bus.) is a business route of SR 111 in Palm Springs.
 It follows the original routing of SR 111 through Palm Springs.
 The route is almost unsigned.
-There is only two business route signs on the southern and northern termini.
+There are only two business route signs on the southern and northern termini.

 Like many other business routes, it follows the original routing of the parent route.
 In 1993, SR 111 was rerouted out of Palm Springs and onto the current alignment.